floragunncom/search-guard-docs/multitenancy.md

 In case the Search Guard cookies are not readable anymore, e.g. if you changed the encryption key, simply delete them.
 The plugin uses three cookies:

-* searchguard_authentication: Stores the users login credentials
+* searchguard_authentication: Stores the users login credentials.
-* searchguard_tenant: Stores the currently selected tenant
+* searchguard_tenant: Stores the currently selected tenant.
-* searchguard_preferences: Stores the user's preferres tenants
+* searchguard_preferences: Stores the user's preferres tenants.

 ## Under the hood: Index rewriting, Snapshot & Restore

-While in a vanilla Kibana installation all saved objects are stored in one global index, Search Guard maintains separate indices for each tenant.
+In a plain vanilla Kibana installation all saved objects are stored in one global index.
+Search Guard maintains separate indices for each tenant.

 For example, if your Kibana index is called ".kibana", and the currently selected tenant is "human_resources", Search Guard will create a new index called something like ".kibana\_1592542611\_humanresources", and makes sure all saved objects will be placed in this index.